Antero Resources Corporation (AR) Just Got Our Attention

-Antero Resources Corporation (NYSE:AR) went down by -6.77% from its latest closing price compared to the recent 1-year high of $4.64.
-The company’s stock price has collected 1.64% of gains in the last five trading sessions.
-Barron’s reported on 10/23/20 that Natural Gas Looks to Join the Energy Merger Wave
+Antero Resources Corporation (NYSE:AR) went up by 3.16% from its latest closing price compared to the recent 1-year high of $4.64.
+The company’s stock price has collected -10.92% of loss in the last five trading sessions.
+Press Release reported 7 hours ago that Antero Resources Issues Notice of Redemption for its 5.375% Senior Notes Due 2021

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.